Package 'correspondenceTables'

 Examples

-Retrieve a classification tables from CELLAR and FAO
+Retrieve a full classification table from CELLAR or FAO

 Description